omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 .. image:: user-card-layout.png

 At the top, a User information block is added.
-Next, a Tab section is added, for navigation purposes, for three tabs with information.
-The first tab is a Properties block (Contact), the second is an Organization tree block, and the third (Experience) is a Properties block.
+Next, a tab section is added, for navigation purposes, for three tabs with information.
+The first tab is a properties block (Contact), the second is an organization tree block, and the third (Experience) is a properties block.

 For more information about the blocks, see: